hossamalsankary/DevOps-journey/linux/ansible.md

         job: "yum -y update"
         cron_file: ansible_yum
  ```

+ # LABS – MODULES – USERS AND GROUPS

  - ###### Write a playbook create_user.yml to create a user named admin with group: admin and uid: 2048 NOTE: Your playbook must be placed inside folder: /home/thor/playbooks/.
 Run this playbook for all servers which are listed in /home/thor/playbooks/inventory file.